rickbeeloo/barbell/README.md

 It's recommended to use the `--tune` flag to find the best parameter for your input queries unless you already have a good estimamte.
 This is simply the fraction of the input sequence which is allowed to be mutated.
 Generally two random sequences have an edit distance of 0.5, so this cut off should be below that, by default `0.35`.

-You can provide multiple query files, so for example if you have a dual-end barcode experiment you can provide `left.fasta` and `right.fasta`, which will  be prefixed wiht `L` and `R` respectively in the output.
+You can provide multiple query files, so for example if you have a dual-end barcode experiment you can provide `left.fasta` and `right.fasta`, which will  be prefixed wiht `L` and `R` respectively in the output. _DONT_ combine your left and right queries in the same file as this will fail to automatically extract the shared flanking regions.
 An example query file, for rapid barcoding can be found in [examples/rapid_barcodes.fasta](examples/rapid_barcodes.fasta).

 ## Features
 - 📜 Annotate FASTQ files with barcode information